 For any medical care that comes along with an injury, there should always be documentation so it can be admitted as evidence for your case.
 Collecting and obtaining the correct documentation ¬†includes retaining receipts for medical care which might include doctor’s visits, x-rays, diagnostic tests, scans or imaging, lab work, prescriptions, and any therapy, or rehab.
 Keep in mind that there may also be ongoing (future) medical needs, and that this should be taken into account as well when it comes to expenses.
 Aside from obtaining copies of expenses for medical care, it’s necessary to make reports of the injuries to medical professionals.
 Having all of your documentation clear and organized will make it easier as you progress along in your case.

-Further documentation for any personal injury case requires photos and a description of the injury and the accident themselves.
-If you are able to take photos of the scene of the accident, this would be helpful too.
-The scene of the accident may include anything having to do with the vehicle(s) or surroundings, and most importantly, the name of, contact and insurance information of the at-fault party in the accident.
-The accident should also be reported promptly to the police or local authorities.
+Further documentation for any personal injury case requires photos and a description of the injury and the incident themselves.
+If you are able to take photos of the scene of the mishap, this would be helpful too.
+The scene of the event may include anything having to do with the vehicle(s) or surroundings, and most importantly, the name of, contact and insurance information of the at-fault party in the situation.
+The incident should also be reported promptly to the police or local authorities.

 Having all of your documentation clear and organized will make it easier as you progress along in your case.
-While documentation of medical expenses and of the accident are key, the psychological impact of the accident (and for any caregiver of an injured party) also play a role in the evidence and strength of the case.
+While documentation of medical expenses and of the incident are key, the psychological impact of the event (and for any caregiver of an injured party) also play a role in the evidence and strength of the case.